What is polycythemia vera?

 - Coughing up blood

-- Itchy skin (particularly after a hot bath)
+- Itchy skin (often after a hot bath)

 - High blood pressure

-The symptoms of polycythemia vera may look like other blood disorders or medical problems.
-Always consult your health care provider for a diagnosis.
+These symptoms may look like other blood disorders or health problems.
+Always see your healthcare provider for a diagnosis.

 How is polycythemia vera diagnosed?